Velocity (character)

-Velocity (real name Carin Taylor) is an Image Comics/Top Cow Productions character from the comic series Cyberforce, created by Marc Silvestri in 1992.
+Velocity (real name Carin Taylor) is an Image Comics/Top Cow Productions superhero from the comic series Cyberforce, created by Marc Silvestri in 1992.
 Most of the early story arcs focused on her burgeoning friendship with the members of the Cyberforce team, and her struggle through teenage development.
 She is the younger sister of Ballistic.

 Publication history

 After Cyberforce, Velocity was one of two winning one-shots in the first year of the Top Cow Pilot Season (2007), in a story written by Joe Casey with art by Kevin Maguire.
 Winning meant the character would get their own title, and it was announced that Casey would return and ChrisCross would provide the art.
 However, this team never completed an issue and the project was shelved until 2010.